-We estimate that the net proceeds we will receive from the sale of the \$50.0 million aggregate principal amount of Notes in this offering will be approximately \$48.2 million (or approximately \$55.5 million if the underwriters fully exercise their overallotment option), in each case assuming a public offering price of 100% of par, after deducting the underwriting discounts and commissions of approximately \$1.5 million (or approximately \$1.7 million if the underwriters fully exercise their overallotment option) payable by us and estimated offering expenses of approximately \$0.3 million payable by us.
+We estimate that the net proceeds we will receive from the sale of the \$70.0 million aggregate principal amount of Notes in this offering will be approximately \$67.5 million (or approximately \$77.7 million if the underwriters fully exercise their overallotment option), in each case assuming a public offering price of 100% of par, after deducting the underwriting discounts and commissions of approximately \$2.2 million (or approximately \$2.5 million if the underwriters fully exercise their overallotment option) payable by us and estimated offering expenses of approximately \$0.3 million payable by us.

-We expect to use a portion of the net proceeds from this offering, together with the net proceeds from the offering of the 2022 Notes, to redeem all of the outstanding indebtedness under our 2014 Notes.
+We expect to use the net proceeds from this offering to redeem a portion of the outstanding indebtedness under our 2014 Notes.
 The 2014 Notes accrue interest at a rate of 7.125% annually and will mature on June 16, 2021.
 The 2014 Notes are not redeemable by us prior to June 16, 2017.
-As of May 19, 2017, we had approximately \$113.4 million in aggregate principal amount outstanding under the 2014 Notes, plus accrued interest.
-Any net proceeds from this offering, together with the net proceeds from the offering of the 2022 Notes, in excess of the outstanding indebtedness of our 2014 Notes will be used to repay borrowings under the Credit Facility.
+As of May 8, 2017, we had approximately \$113.4 million outstanding under the 2014 Notes plus accrued interest.
+We intend to seek to raise additional debt financing to redeem the remaining balance of the 2014 Notes, which may have a shorter maturity than the Notes and could impair our ability to repay the Notes at maturity.
+We may invest the proceeds from this offering in temporary investments until we redeem the 2014 Notes on or after June 17, 2017.

-We may invest the proceeds from this offering in temporary investments until we redeem the 2014 Notes on or after June 16, 2017.
 Such temporary investments primarily include cash, cash equivalents, and U.S. government securities and other high-quality debt investments that mature in one year or less, which are consistent with maintaining our election as a RIC.
 These temporary investments are expected to provide a lower net return than we hope to achieve from our target investments.
 The management fee payable by us to our investment adviser will not be reduced while our assets are invested in such temporary investments.